thiagokokada/nix-alien/README.md

 This will run `nix-alien` on `~/myapp` binary with a `FHSUserEnv` including all shared library dependencies.
 The resulting `default.nix` file will be saved to `$XDG_CACHE_HOME/nix-alien/<path-uuid>/fhs-env/default.nix`, making the next evaluation faster.
+The cache is based on the binary absolute path.
 You can also pass `--recreate` flag to force the recreation of `default.nix` file, and `--destination` to change where `default.nix` file will be saved.

 To pass arguments to the app: